experimentzone-team/ExperimentZoneSite/collections/_posts/2022-06-27-one-big-tip.md

 **AJ Davis  1:35**
 I am very passionate about finding what it is that will make a difference for your customers.
 My history and journey into conversion rate optimization is pretty kind of a wavy path, just like anyone else you find in this field.
 I started in product development as a UX researcher.
 I got to talk to hundreds and hundreds of people about the pain points they had in their lives, things that mattered to them, and where their experiences intersect with technology.

-This led me to work on this really wonderful product, Google Optimize.
+This led me to work on this really wonderful product, Google Optimize*.
 I was the lead researcher for that product and I had this opportunity to meet lots of people who were doing conversion rate optimization, and looking to do A/B testing on their websites.
 They say “Is this thing true or not about my customers,” Will that help us increase ROI, but also make the experience better.”

 After interviewing hundreds of people about CRO I decided to make the leap from being a UX researcher into the conversion rate optimization space and have been doing it ever since.
 It marries the two things I love the most: getting to talk to people, figuring out their pain points, and then putting them into action, solutions, as fast as possible, that will make things easier and make the business grow.